NVlabs/flip/flip_evaluator/misc/papersUsingFLIP.md

-# List of papers/code that are using/citing ꟻLIP
+# List of papers/code that are using/citing FLIP

-Please let us know if you know of more papers that use/cite ꟻLIP.
+Please let us know if you know of more papers that use/cite FLIP.

-**Using ꟻLIP:**
+**Using FLIP:**
 1. Jae-Ho Nah, ["QuickETC2: Fast ETC2 texture compression using Luma differences"](https://dl.acm.org/doi/abs/10.1145/3414685.3417787), *ACM Transactions on Graphics (SIGGRAPH Asia)*, November 2020 Article No. 270

 1. Johanna Engman and Hanna Nilsson, ["A Novel Perceptual Metric in Machine Learning"](https://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=9022150&fileOId=9022160), Master's thesis, Lund University, 2020.